gottacatchenall/ms_ptl/README.md

 [@Strydom2022FooWeb], the the evolutionary model is inferred only from the observed trait values $\mathcal{O}$.
 (2) The evolutionary model from a trait for which there are observations available for the entire species pool.
-It may be the case that evolutionary dynamics inferred with auxillary "global" traits available for every species (e.g. the raw sequences from which the tree is built) could improve imputation accuracy.
+It may be the case that evolutionary dynamics inferred with auxiliary "global" traits available for every species (e.g. the raw sequences from which the tree is built) could improve imputation accuracy.

 ![Conceptual visualization of PTL.
 Here, the trait of interest is partially